 Today phishing schemes are becoming more challenging to identify.
 This two-part blog will identify eight clever phishing schemes to avoid over the next year.

 Email Hacks to Avoid – The List

 1. Simple use of malicious URLs or executable code in the body of the email.

-In the early 2000s it became obvious that email scammers existed.
-Looking back, the progression has included automated campaigns, new engaging subject lines, and simple sender impersonation.
+In the early 2000s, it became obvious that email scammers existed.
+The progression has included automated campaigns, new engaging subject lines, and simple sender impersonation.
 Every time users caught on, a new phishing strategy entered the scene.
 Seeing fewer malicious URLs and executable code in the body of emails – as we have this year – has been a clear warning that email is a top target for hackers.

 2. Sharp rise in the use of HTML and PDF attachments that SEGs do not block.

 3. Cybercriminals use indirect and multi-step methods to lure in the end user, making the experience more authentic.

 Different people have their own level of awareness regarding recognizing a potential phishing email.
 For most people, that level of awareness is based on sure tell-tale signs of phishing they were trained to look for, such as suspicious links, unknown senders, or an unfamiliar greeting.
 In this case, everything looks legit… but it’s not!

 4. Expect more “personalized” phishing attempts.

 In short, a fake sender lifts someone’s title from social media (usually LinkedIn) and creates a personalized site with the end user’s domain.